 Tendons are tough, fibrous strands of tissue that connect muscle to bone.
-When the tendons of the rotator cuff become inflamed they can end up rubbing against the shoulder blade instead of fluidly gliding against it.
-This friction can exacerbate swelling and cause a dull aching pain, stiffness, and limited range of motion.
+When the tendons of the rotator cuff become inflamed, they can end up rubbing against the shoulder blade instead of fluidly gliding against it.
+This friction can exacerbate swelling and cause dull aching pain, stiffness, and limited range of motion.

 Torn Rotator Cuff

 The tendons located at the end of the rotator cuff muscles can incur microscopic to full lateral tears either with a sudden traumatic injury or over time from long-term overuse.
-A torn rotator cuff can be both painful as well as severely restrict movement of the arm.
+A torn rotator cuff can be both painful as well as severely restrict the movement of the arm.
 Research shows, however, that many cases of torn rotator cuffs are asymptomatic which means the tears, or lesions, or small enough to not "be felt" yet.
 This makes early diagnosis even more critical.

-When the fluid-filled bursa sac that rests between the tip of the shoulder and the top of the arm bone becomes inflamed it can cause friction and pinch with certain shoulder movements which results in pain.
+When the fluid-filled bursa sac that rests between the tip of the shoulder and the top of the arm bone becomes inflamed, it can cause friction and pinch with specific shoulder movements which results in pain.
 Normally the bursa sac protects the tendons of the rotator cuff, allowing them to glide and move smoothly when you use your shoulder.
 Everything from overuse to infection and even health conditions like arthritis and diabetes can contribute to bursitis.

-Related to tendonitis and bursitis, shoulder impingement occurs when the inflamed tendons and bursa become so swollen that they severely narrow the space in the shoulder joint for movement and actually become pinched between the bones.
+Related to tendonitis and bursitis, shoulder impingement occurs when the inflamed tendons and bursa become so swollen that they severely narrow the space in the shoulder joint for movement and become pinched between the bones.
 This is known as impingement.

 Diagnosing Rotator Cuff Injuries

-In addition to a manual exam where your physician or sports medicine specialists evaluates your shoulder by touching it and having you move your arm, your doctor may also conduct imaging tests to get a better picture of what is going on inside.
+In addition to a manual exam where your physician or sports medicine specialists evaluate your shoulder by touching it and having you move your arm, your doctor may also conduct imaging tests to get a better picture of what is going on inside.

 X-rays, ultrasounds, and MRIs (magnetic resonance imaging) can all be used to help diagnose a rotator cuff injury and, in some cases, compare the structure of your injured shoulder to the structure of your uninjured one.
 If something like bursitis is suspected, the doctor may also aspirate, or remove fluid from, the swollen bursa to test for infection or other underlying conditions that could be causing your symptoms.